 Dr. Sotis opened his private practice in 1987 and completed a 2 year post graduate course of study in clinical neurology under Dr. Frederick Carrick, professor emeritus of Carrick Institute for Post Graduate Studies.
 Upon graduation, he received certification for his course of study in Post-doctoral neurology and was admitted to the American Board of Chiropractic Neurology as a diplomate.
 Since that time, he has continued to renew his board certification annually as he maintains his private practice.

-Dr. Sotis is an active public speaker, lecturing regularly in school departments throughout the state.
+Dr. Sotis is an active public speaker, lecturing regularly in school departments throughout Rhode Island and neighboring states.
 He has served as a speaker for The Matty Fund (a children’s epilepsy support group), the Mario DeLagratta OCD Awareness Foundation, CHADD (Children & Adults with ADHD), United Services, and Community Provider Networks.
-He is also a regular contributing writer for ULT-Nutrition Health & Fitness Journal.
+He has also been a contributing writer for ULT-Nutrition Health & Fitness and R.I.
+Health & Fitness Journals.

 Dr. Sotis uses the Gonstead Method of spinal manipulation, known for its gentle, specific approach in spinal correction.
 He has employed this technique for years in treating neck/back pain, sciatica and other nerve entrapments, migraines, and sports injuries.